majdal/modex/src/README.md

 and by looking in the hidden `.git/config` file.

 With every change you make, it's a good idea to test before writing your commit message, and as a rule you **must** test before pushing (but if you do break the build by accident we won't bite your head off: that's what doing our work on `develop` instead of `master` is for).
-The goal of this design is so that a newbie or interested, remote, researcher can `git clone` and end up with something useful.
+Here's the schematic of the scheme, from the `gitflow` inventors:

 ![Gitflow](http://nvie.com/img/2009/12/Screen-shot-2009-12-24-at-11.32.03.png )

+This discipline is extra effort on top of learning git, python, and javascript, but it isn't mainly for us; it is so that a new team member or an interested but remote researcher can `git clone` and end up with something useful.
+There is nothing more frustrating than code that needs fixing before you can even see what it does.

 _Gitflow_ is made a magnitude smooher by installing the gitflow plugin from [here](https://github.com/nvie/gitflow) (Linux/OS X/other), or using [SourceTree](http://www.sourcetreeapp.com/) (Windows/OS X) which has gitflow beautifully integrated.